-Editor’s Note: Doug Campbell is the founder of Syyn Labs, a radical, creative collective based in downtown Los Angeles.
+Editor’s Note: Doug Campbell is a co-founder of Syyn Labs, a radical, creative collective based in downtown Los Angeles.
 Be sure to check out CNN The Next List’s profile on Syyn Labs this Sunday at 2pm

 By Doug Campbell, Special to CNN